open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 will be extended to Metrics and Logs, and canonical scenarios will be documented for each signal, with fault injection, and more!

-If you want to try it yourself clone our [repo](https://github.com/open-telemetry/opentelemetry-demo-webstore) then run `docker compose up` from the command line.
+If you want to skip the details then clone our [repo](https://github.com/open-telemetry/opentelemetry-demo-webstore) then run `docker compose up` from the command line.
 There are a couple [technology requirements](https://github.com/open-telemetry/opentelemetry-demo-webstore#local-quickstart)